 Globally, the proliferation of blockchain technology has seen many sectors and industries begin to explore what is possible with this latest wave of digital strategisation.
 Blockchain in athletics is proving to be a powerful new tech, but also an adaptable and flexible one, showing promising use cases.

 For the sports industry there are already multiple use cases that have opened up with blockchain technology, and there still is much potential for further exploration.
 More specifically, use cases for blockchain in athletics have also started gaining traction, and this is showing a new way to digitise the sector.

-Areas like funding athletics, the funding of athletes themselves, and fan engagement — as well as monetization of that fan engagement — have been lacking in the industry thus far.
-However, blockchain’s flexible application means these issues can be addressed and revolutionized more simply than many would imagine.
+Areas like funding athletics, the funding of athletes themselves, and fan engagement — as well as monetisation of that fan engagement — have been lacking in the industry thus far.
+However, blockchain’s flexible application means these issues can be addressed and revolutionised more simply than many would imagine.